LyAhn/ImageNexus/readme.md

 6. Click the "Convert Files" button to start the batch conversion process.
 7. The application will display status updates as the files are being converted.
 8. Once the conversion is complete, a success message will be displayed.

+## QR Code Generator
+1. Enter the data you want to encode in the QR code in the `QR Data` field.
+2. Adjust the QR code size using the `QR Size` spin box.
+3. Select the error correction level from the dropdown menu (Low, Medium, Quartile, or High).
+4. Set the border size using the `Border Size` spin box.
+5. Choose background color by clicking the `...` button and selecting a color.
+6. Choose code color by clicking the `...` button and selecting a color.
+7. Optionally, add a logo image by clicking the "Browse" button next to the `Logo Image` field.
+8. Click the `Generate QR` button to generate and preview the QR code.
+9. Select the output format (PNG or SVG) from the `Save As` dropdown menu.
+10. Choose the output folder by clicking the "Browse" button next to the "Output Folder" field or typing in a directory path.
+11. Click the "Save QR Code" button to save the generated QR code to the specified folder.
+If the folder does not exist, it will be created if permission is granted.
+12. The application will display a success message with the saved file path.

 ## Contributing